National Provider Identifier (NPI)

 For health care providers receiving electronic remittance advice (HIPAA 835 ERA), Humana includes the submitted NPI with the ERA data after the claim has been adjudicated.

-In the spirit of administrative simplification and in conjunction with CMS recommendations, health care providers submitting paper claims are strongly encouraged to use their NPI.
+In the spirit of administrative simplification and in conjunction with Centers for Medicare & Medicaid Services (CMS) recommendations, health care providers submitting paper claims are strongly encouraged to use their NPI.
 Submitting paper claims without the NPI may cause a delay in claims processing.